What option holders and platform editors need to do when exercising options

 Click Agreement summary to view the terms of your agreement and whether the options are exercisable.

-If your options are exercisable, you'll see an Exercise box at the top of the page stating how many you can exercise.
+If your options are available to be exercised, you'll see a box at the top of the page stating how many you can exercise.

 Below is your agreement summary which outlines: